GrapheneOS/hardened_malloc/README.md

 ## Basic design

-The current design is very simple and will become a bit more sophisticated as the basic features are completed and the implementation is hardened and optimized.
+The core design of the allocator is very simple / minimalist.
 The allocator is exclusive to 64-bit platforms in order to take full advantage of the abundant address space without being constrained by needing to keep the design compatible with 32-bit.

 Small allocations are always located in a large memory region reserved for slab allocations.
 It can be determined that an allocation is one of the small size